Forecasting Algorithms for Causal Inference with Panel Data: Comparison of SyNBEATS to Popular Estimators

 As above, we apply SyNBEATS and the other estimators we consider to estimate the effect of the German reunification on West Germany's GDP.
 Specifically, we train the model to predict the GDP in West Germany during years prior to 1990, and apply the model out-of-sample to predict West Germany GDP in 1990 onward.
 Our estimated treatment effects correspond to the difference between these predictions and the actual, observed GDP in West Germany during the post-treatment years.
 The results of this exercise are displayed in Figure \ref{f:gdp_real_comparison}.
-Using SyNBEATS, we estimate that reunification reduced GDP per capita in West Germany by an average of \$1,567 per capita in the 13 years after it occurred; in contrast, over the same time horizon, SC implies a GDP reduction of \$1,333.
-The two-way fixed effects estimator suggests an average \textit{increase} in GDP per capita of \$604.
+Using SyNBEATS, we estimate that reunification reduced GDP per capita in West Germany by a total of \$17,766 in the 13 years after it occurred.
+This corresponds to a decrease of 5\% (p=0.05).\footnote{As above, this p-value is derived from a placebo test over untreated units; only one of the 16 placebo countries we consider has an estimated percentage GDP reduction as large as West Germany's.} In contrast, over the same time horizon, SC implies a GDP reduction of \$15,116.
+The two-way fixed effects estimator suggests an average \textit{increase} in GDP per capita of \$9,577.